applanga/sketch/README.md

 #### Exclude from Upload

 If you want to skip text elements from uploading to Applanga, prefix them with three underscores (___).

+## Usage

+**How to upload Sketch content for translation?**

+After you installed the Applanga Sketch Plugin and set up the Applanga Sketch integration as described in the Configuration section, open the Sketch file you want to translate.

+Start by uploading the translatable text content.
+In the Menu Bar under Plugins > Applanga choose Upload Strings.
+You can either upload all pages or only the currently selected one.

+After you made you chose the upload option form the Plugin menu, a pop-up will appear to ask you to select a source language (the current language of the file).
+The upload might take a moment.
+There will be a pop-up to confirm when the upload is done.

+The Applanga Sketch plugin can also upload the pages in the sketch file itself as a visual reference for the translation process to Applanga.
+For this feature, use the Upload Screenshots option from the plugin menu.

+**How to generate translated Sketch files?**

+Once translations are available for your Sketch content on Applanga, you can use the plugin to generate a translated versions of your file.

+From the plugin menu, choose Download from Applanga.
+You will need to decide to either use the Draft version of the string or the Target version.

+In the pop-up that appears after that, select the language you want to download.
+When saving the file, using the .sketch ending in the file name is mandatory.